 Part II: How to Add Closed Captions to Audio Files

-Lectora 11 and higher supports adding closed captions to FLV and MP3 audio files using the same steps as for video above: insert the audio file, and then on the Audio Properties ribbon select Add Captions.
+Lectora and Lectora Online support adding closed captions to MP3 audio files using the same steps as for video above: insert the audio file, and then on the Properties ribbon for the audio object select Add Captions.

 Again, you may need to use Convert to MP3 to change your audio file format (for example, from WAV or WMA).